-Viaje™ 100% Pure Peppermint oil - mentha piperita is energizing with a penetrating, minty aroma.
+Viaje™ 100% Pure Peppermint Essential Oil - mentha piperita is energizing with a penetrating, minty aroma.
 It helps to relieve fatigue and muscle pain.
 Use it in the daytime, as its energizing effect may keep you awake.
 Diffuse in your favorite aromatherapy diffuser for lasting benefits.

 The health benefits of peppermint oil include its ability to treat indigestion, respiratory problems, headache, nausea, fever, stomach and bowel spasms, as well as for pain relief.
 Due to the presence of menthol, menthone and menthyl esters, peppermint and peppermint oil find wide applications in the manufacturing of soap, shampoo, cigarettes, toothpaste, chewing gum, tea, and ice cream.

 Peppermint is a cross between watermint and spearmint and is native to Europe.
 Historically, the herb has been known for its medicinal uses, and its impressively long history often gives it the prestigious title as the world’s oldest medicine.